svaberg/nova-postdoc-retreat.github.io/index.md

 # About

 The NOVA postdoc retreat meeting is open to all postdocs associated with a Dutch astronomical institute as well as those affiliated with SRON, ASTRON, and TU Delft.
-The aim of the meeting is to go beyond standard postdoc training normally offered by universities by offering sessions that can further serve your career.
+The aim of the meeting is to go beyond standard postdoc training normally offered by universities by offering sessions that can further serve the career of a postdoc.
 This entails aspects related to participants who wish to pursue an academic career, but also participants who are considering pursuing a non-academic trajectory.
 Apart from these career aspects, the meeting tries to give the participants a sense of practical `soft-skills' that may serve useful in both academic and non-academic environments.

 # Practicals

 In 2023 the NOVA postdoc retreat will be held in Leiden.
 Specifically on Thursday Nov.
 30 and Friday Dec.
 1 in the Golden Tulip / Tulip Inn hotel.
 The location is very accessible with Leiden central station next doors.
 We therefore recommend participants to travel by train to Leiden.

-It is up to the participants from outside Leiden to cover their accommodation expenses.
-Only if the budget allows, we can cover accommodation expenses for participants not based in Leiden.
+Participation to this event is fully covered through NWO/NOVA support and covers participation in the courses as well as lunches and dinner on Thursday evening.
+It is up to the participants from outside Leiden to organise their own accommodation.
+When you book at the Golden Tulip / Tulip, please refer to this meeting and this will lower the total costs.
+Only if the budget allows, we may be able to cover a posteriori accommodation expenses for participants not based in Leiden.

 <html lang="en">